Skip to main content

 AFGHANISTAN: WAKHAN CORRIDOR

-In one of the most remote regions of the vast Asian continent, dominated by the imposing mountain ranges of the Hindu Kush and the Pamir, a narrow strip of Afghan territory extends at high altitude between Tajikistan and Pakistan, reaching the border with Chinese Eastern Turkestan.
-The “finger of Afghanistan” that touches the “roof of the world”: the Wakhan Corridor!
-Once a busy and important route of the Silk Road, traveled and described by Marco Polo, the Wakhan Corridor was created in the late 19th century as a buffer zone in the geopolitical “Great Game” between the Russian Empire and the British Empire.
-Today, as in the past, it remains a sparsely populated mountainous region, home to farmers and nomadic shepherds who maintain lifestyles unchanged for centuries.
-It will be a journey out of time, in one of the most isolated areas in the world, following in the footsteps of great explorers, adventurers, merchants, and spies, through a territory of immense charm and majestic natural beauty
+In one of the most remote corners of Asia, surrounded by the towering peaks of the Hindu Kush and Pamir mountains, a narrow strip of Afghan territory stretches between Tajikistan and Pakistan, reaching the borders of Chinese Turkestan: the legendary Wakhan Corridor, often called the “Finger of Afghanistan” touching the “Roof of the World.”
+Once a vital route along the ancient Silk Road, crossed and described by Marco Polo himself, the Wakhan Corridor was shaped in the late 19th century as a buffer zone during the geopolitical “Great Game” between the Russian and British Empires.
+Today, much like centuries ago, it remains a remote and sparsely populated land, home to farmers and nomadic shepherds whose traditions and way of life have endured through time.
+This journey will take you into one of the world’s most isolated and fascinating regions, following in the footsteps of explorers, adventurers, merchants, and spies through landscapes of extraordinary beauty and timeless charm.

 The BHS touch